Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 How to apply for a loan as a new business

-Once you know how much you need to borrow and compare lenders, you’re ready to apply.
-Applying for a business loan may require extensive documentation, and SBA loans also require completing SBA-specific forms.
+Once you know how much you need to borrow and have compared lenders, you’re ready to apply.
+Applying for a business loan may require extensive documentation, especially for SBA loans, which require SBA-specific forms.
 While there are a few lenders with low or no required documents, they may not offer the best rates to new businesses.

 • Growth and revenue forecasts